floooh/floooh.github.io/_posts/2019-01-05-wasm-embedding.md

 interesting cathode-ray-tube filter effects via shaders.
 - The emulator currently contains code for loading tape- and floppy-images, and emulation code for the floppy controller and disc drive.
-If only snapshot loading is needed, removing this code could shave off a another KB or two...
+If only snapshot loading is needed, removing this code could shave off another KB or two...
 - I hope that most of the .js runtime file can disappear or at least be dramatically reduced in size one day when WASM can call more directly into JS APIs (currently all calls to WebGL must go through a JS shim for instance)